CoinCulture/evm-tools/analysis/guide.md

 the program will execute, but the resulting account will have no code, so any transactions to that account will cause no code to run.

-Looking at the simple addition program `6005600401` as an example, we can generate the deploy with the `evm-deploy` tool:
+Looking at the simple addition program `6005600401` as an example, we can generate the deploy-code with the `evm-deploy` tool:

 ```
 $ echo 6005600401 | evm-deploy | disasm